If you seek a return higher than the interest rates available on GICs, you’ll need to look at non-guaranteed or ‘variable’ investments.

 With any of these investments, a considerable effort is usually required upfront to evaluate the risks of lending to a certain borrower, or of acquiring ownership of a particular company or real property.
 Also, there are usually costs to enlist the services of a broker to make transactions for you in the markets in which these investments are bought and sold.

-While we do not act as brokers for any of these investments directly, we do offer exposure to all of these asset types through private investment pools, investment funds and mutual funds.
-We also have referral arrangements with various investment counselling firms which can build and manage a portfolio of individual stocks and bonds for you.
+While we do not act as brokers for any of these investments directly, we do offer exposure to all of these asset types through private investment pools, investment funds, mutual funds and exchange-traded funds (ETFs).
+We also have referral arrangements with various investment counselling firms which can build and manage a customized portfolio of individual stocks and bonds for you.

 For most of our clients, the use of a mutual fund, or pooled fund, is a cost effective way to invest in the underlying stocks or bonds without the need to spend the time researching the merits of each stock or bond.
 There are several thousand different such funds available in Canada, issued by various investment management firms, and with a portfolio manager or management team assigned to select the stocks or bonds held by the fund.
 Each fund expresses a ‘mandate’ or investment policy which determines what kind of stocks or bonds it will hold, and what criteria will be used to select the individual holdings.
 The costs of hiring the portfolio manager and analysts is shared by all investors in the fund through a management fee charged by the fund.
 This approach is usually less costly than having each individual investor duplicate the time and expense of acquiring analyst research, evaluating the merits of each stock and bond, and then buying and selling each of many holdings multiple times each year to maintain the target asset mix and appropriate diversification.